What is United Way?

 There are so many charities these days.
 What makes United Way different?

 United Way is a leader and catalyst for change.
 In our community, United Way looks for new approaches and dynamic ways to respond to problems that no single agency, donor, volunteer, nor sector of our community can do alone.
 United Way contributions are from community members, invested by community volunteers, and go to work within our local area.
 A gift to United Way Community Impact Fund will support a network of programs that address the highest priority needs in Washington County, MD.
-United Way topped Forbe's 2018 Top Charity's List, meaning: of all the charities in the U.S., United Way ranks #1!
-Not only did United Way come in at #1, but we are also the single largest charity in the U.S., that says something!
+United Way has topped the Forbe's 2020 Top Charity's List, meaning: of all the charities in the U.S., United Way ranks #1!
+Not only did United Way come in at #1, but we are also the single largest charity in the U.S. Additionally, United Way has been #1 since at least 2017, and has no plans to step down - that says something!

 What are my donation options when I participate in my company’s United Way Campaign?